 Our adverse possession lawyers have extensive experience in adverse possession and road discontinuance matters including making and defending applications to the Court and to Land Use Victoria.
 We have acted for a significant number of land owners and those making claims.

-Principal Phillip Leaman and TLFC Law acted for the Abbatangelos’ in Victoria’s leading case authority in this area of law for successfully making an adverse possession claim (Abbatangelo v Whittlesea City Council) and for Laming in Victoria’s leading case authority in this area of law for successfully defending an adverse possession claim (Laming v Jennings) and in the Court of Appeal defending a claim for an easement of a backyard by lost modern grant.
+Principal Phillip Leaman and TLFC Law acted for the Abbatangelos’ in Victoria’s leading case authorities in this area of law for successfully making an adverse possession claim (Abbatangelo v Whittlesea City Council) and for Laming in Victoria’s leading case authority in this area of law for successfully defending an adverse possession claim (Laming v Jennings) and in the Court of Appeal defending a claim for an easement of a backyard by lost modern grant.
+Phillip also acted for the successful party in an adverse possession claim for a boatshed in Portsea (Hyams & Wallena Pty Ltd v Blythe [2024]).

 Examples of adverse possession may include: